IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step01.md

 <img src="/data/linux_basics_session04/stream_outfile.png" style="max-width:100%" alt="stream_outfile">

-⚠️ if the file already exists, it’s contents will be replaced by the output of your instruction.
+⚠️ if the `ofile` file already exists, it’s contents will be replaced by the output of your instruction.

 If you execute the same `grep` instruction as before but search for a different gene, the output file will be overwritten: